leejunta/indigo/_posts/2017-04-08-employment.markdown

 # Is Technology Essential for Employment?
 Predicting Employment through Internet, Social Media, and Gaming Activity

+*Analysis of survey responses to questions regarding technology and employment suggest three notable ideas: disabilities continue to hinder employment despite regulations for accomodations, given US policies on maternal leave mothers are more likely to leave the workforce after their first child-birth, and people who use the internet for job searches are more likely to have higher wages.*

 The 2008 Financial Crisis was the worst financial crisis since The Great Depression, decreasing employment by 8.8 million in just 14 months<sup>1</sup>.
 The US has since dropped its overall unemployment rate to 4.5% in March,